 Colorado has a rich variety of landscapes for every taste and season.
 Water falls, roaring rivers, desert, mountains, sand dunes, and plenty of activities to make your destination elopement a truly one of a kind experience of a lifetime.
 I’ve put together a short list of the absolute BEST natural places to consider for your Colorado elopement.

-*** As an important note, many places in Colorado require permits for even a private ceremony- as your photographer I can navigate this process to make sure your runs smoothly!
-At Wild Earth Weddings, I practice Leave No Trace principles and believe in supporting the protection of our public lands by abiding by the rules put in place to protect them.
+*** As an important note, many places in Colorado require permits for even a private ceremony- so make sure you get one!
+Always follow Leave No Trace principles and support public lands by abiding by the rules put in place to protect them.

 Elope at Great Sand Dunes Park and Preserve

 Located in southern Colorado, this natural wonder is the perfect backdrop for a unique and dramatic place to exchange your vows.
 Afternoon storms often roll in across the Sangre de Cristo mountains, and the seasonal Medano Creek makes for a refreshing wade through the soft sand.

 Located right at the parking lot, the foothills of the dunes are popular and easily accessible- although you will feel the effort in your thighs the next day!
 Surfing down the dunes is a popular summer activity, and clear starry nights- far away from city lights- will have you wanting to stay up all night and watch the sunrise from atop the highest dune.

 There can be no better named attraction in all of Colorado than the Garden of the Gods Park in Colorado Springs- indeed it’s one of the most unique places to get married in Colorado.